 Each and every Fernweh piece is designed and sewn with the utmost care and attention in our Aberdeen studio by our founder Laura.
 We believe in doing things properly, creating well designed products from rugged, traditional fabrics and materials that will last a lifetime.
 Here's a bit about the fabrics and materials we use.

 Waxed cotton canvas is a cotton that has been treated with wax to give a unique, water resistant finish.
 Over time and use, the fabric will mark and crease, but these markings are an inherent characteristic of the cloth.
-This is known as developing its own patina.
 It means every bag is truly unique, adding to the antique, vintage feel of the product.
 Each mark becomes a memory of the adventures the bag has been on, continuously adapting characteristics from the wearer, becoming a visual memory of your own adventures.
 Waxed cotton can be rewaxed again and again, making it a durable cloth with longevity, but being a cotton, at the end of its lifespan it is biodegradable.

 Waxed canvas has its history rooted in Scotland, in the North Sea fishing industry.
 It was derived from oilcloth and sailcloth, which fishermen coated with linseed oil and flax to weatherproof their sails from sea and storm alike.
 However, linseed yellowed and the cloth would stiffen, and so eventually it was found that coating cotton with wax gave a superior finish, and waxed cotton was pioneered.

-The waxed cotton canvas we use here at Fernweh is sourced from two UK factories who have been making waxed canvas since the late 1800s, in Dundee, Scotland, and just outside of Manchester, England.
-Both are pioneers of waxed cotton and are leaders in waxed cotton innovation and we are proud to support the UK textile industry.
+The waxed cotton canvas we use here at Fernweh is sourced from Halley Stevensons in Dundee, Scotland, who have been manufacturing waterproofing textiles since 1864.
+Only an hour down the road from the Fernweh studio, Halley Stevensons are pioneers of waxed cotton and are leaders in waxed cotton innovation and we are proud to support the UK textile industry.

 -As with all waxed canvas products, do not iron as this will cause the wax to melt.- Hand wash only with cold water and leave to dry away from natural light.